assarbad/ddkwizard/README.rst

 Please make sure to verify the signature using either ``signtool`` or ``sigcheck`` from live.sysinternals.com_ (both from Microsoft).

+Prior to moving the downloads to Bitbucket in April 2016, there were nearly 200,000 downloads of the setup and nearly 61,000 downloads for the manual.

 License
 -------
 All projects created by DDKWizard can be put under whatever license you like to